Direct Anterior Hip Replacement Surgery

 - When the advantages of the surgery outweigh the disadvantages of the surgery.

 Pain is a significant limitation for the majority of patients with hip arthritis.
 Some patients with a high pain tolerance may be able to live with pain for many years.
-The most important factor in deciding whether to have surgery is the patient's quality of life.

-Because the surgeon does not cut through muscle and soft tissue areas, you will typically have less pain and better mobility after the surgery will leave the hospital sooner, will require less pain medication, and will heal well without the need for extensive physical therapy.
+Because the surgeon does not cut through muscle and soft tissue areas, you will typically have less pain and better mobility after the surgery, will leave the hospital sooner, will require less pain medication, and will heal well without the need for extensive physical therapy.

 According to studies, patients who have the anterior hip approach can walk on their own up to six days sooner than those who have traditional surgery.
-Here are some advantages-

 - Less pain